 But hold on there, Maynard G. Krebs.
 Don’t start packing your bags just yet.

 Last July, Spain’s “Citizen Security Law” went into effect.
 The name alone should set off alarm bells.
-Whenever the government enacts a law under the guise of keeping you secure, brace yourself for an ass-raping.
+Whenever the government enacts a law under the guise of keeping you secure, brace yourself for the anal probe.
 In fact, the only things it seems to secure for citizens are their wrists in handcuffs.

 Critics refer to the law as the “Ley Mordaza,” or “Gag Law.”
 While there are certainly laws in other countries that crap all over free speech worse than this one, the Gag Law strikes me as particularly unusual given the rest of Spain’s seemingly liberal policies.